How Often Should The Elderly Wash Their Hair ?

 Set a routine – a fixed schedule makes everything easier when you are doing things for, or with other people, and our parents are no different.
 Set a schedule that you can stick to and your mom, or dad, will appreciate it.
 The elderly are notoriously bad with change or surprises, so when you have them tell you when they would like to do it, they feel they are running the show – as you want them to !

-Set it all out – before you start get it all set out the way your parent’s like it , so you aren’t left later trying to find things whilst they wait for you, and you don’t want them catching cold if they are bathing as well.
-Make sure you heat the bathroom up, that you have extra towels, something to cover their eyes, or even a pair of goggles.
+Set it all out – (if you are doing the hair washing) before you start get it all set out the way your parent’s like it , so you aren’t left later trying to find things whilst they wait for you, and you don’t want them catching cold if they are bathing as well.
+Make sure you heat the the room up, that you have extra towels, something to cover their eyes, or even a pair of goggles.

-How to wash an older person’s hair – you need to ask your loved one how they like their hair washed.
-They may have done it a particular way for years, and most people’s hair has it’s own quirks, and they’ll have their ways of dealing with it.
+Does your loved one have a particular way of washing their hair – you need to ask your loved one how they like their hair washed.
+They may have done it a particular way for years, and most people’s hair has its own quirks, and they’ll have their ways of dealing with it.
 Men will probably be a lot simpler than women, as we tend to have far fewer styles !

 What hair products do I need – your elderly parent will most likely have a range of products, or at least a shampoo they like to use, so consult with them and get the products that they like, and have found will do the job they way they want it done.